-Last year marked the centenary of the first World War.
-One event that took place in the U.K. in remembrance of this tragedy was Akram Khan’s Xenos, which premiered in Athens in February of 2018.
+One event that took place in the U.K. in remembrance of the centenary of the first World War tragedy was Akram Khan’s Xenos, which premiered in Athens in February of 2018.
 Xenos is meant to be Khan’s last full-length solo performance.
 And it is undoubtedly his best work.

 Akram Khan is an ever thinking, ever questioning artist.
 One could say he is a philosopher who uses human body as a conveyor of meaning.
 With Xenos, as he states in the pamphlet, he has pledged to become a purposeful artist.
 But Khan does not project some vague liberal messages on stage.
 Rather, the themes he explores and presents to the audience are born out of self-reflection.
 It is this search for the self, and his unique concoction of delivery, that makes Khan a distinguished, one-of-a-kind choreographer.
 And we, the audience, are privileged to witness Khan’s journey of self-discovery.

 A Bangladeshian British, Khan is committed to exploring his South Asian root.
 He not only includes kathak in his pieces, but also collaborates with leading South Asian artists like Anish Kapoor and Farooq Chaudhry.
 But traditional traits never overpower Khan’s work.
 With much finesse Khan manages to execute the very difficult task of combining what is culturally specific and what is universal, what is traditional and what is timeless.

 This is demonstrated most clearly, and chillingly, in Xenos.
 Xenos tells a story of an Indian dancer-turned-soldier.
 Building on the mythology of Prometheus, its overarching theme highlights ‘men’s cyclical return to conflict and destruction’.